-In a severely contaminated area, it may be necessary to chemically clean the condenser (consult with your Nordson service representative first).
+In a severely contaminated area it may be necessary to chemically clean the condenser.
+Contact a Nordson service representative before attempting to chemically clean the condenser.

 NOTE: The green indicator should always be visible in the refrigerant sight glass.
 If it turns yellow, the refrigeration system has developed a leak and allowed moisture to enter.